PrithwishJana/CoTran/README.md

 ## Abstract

 In this paper, we present an LLM-based code translation method and an associated tool called CoTran, that translates whole-programs from one high-level programming language to another.
 Existing LLM-based code translation methods lack training to ensure that the translated code reliably compiles or bears substantial functional equivalence to the input code.
 In our work, we fine-tune an LLM using reinforcement learning, incorporating compiler feedback, and symbolic execution (symexec)-based testing feedback to assess functional equivalence between the input and output programs.
-The idea is to guide an LLM during fine-tuning, via compiler and symexec-based testing feedback, helping it judge how far it is from producing perfect translations.
+The idea is to guide an LLM during fine-tuning, via compiler and symexec-based testing feedback, by letting it know how far it is from producing perfect translations.
 We conduct extensive experiments comparing CoTran with 14 other code translation tools, including human-written transpilers, LLM-based translation tools, and ChatGPT.
-Using a benchmark of over 57,000 code pairs in Java and Python, we demonstrate that CoTran outperforms the other tools on relevant metrics such as compilation accuracy (CompAcc) and functional equivalence accuracy (FEqAcc).
+Using a benchmark of over \num{57000} code pairs in Java and Python, we demonstrate that CoTran outperforms the other tools on relevant metrics such as compilation accuracy (CompAcc) and functional equivalence accuracy (FEqAcc).
 For example, in Python-to-Java translation, CoTran achieves 48.68% FEqAcc and 76.98% CompAcc, whereas the nearest competing tool (PLBART-base) gets 38.26% and 75.77% respectively.
-Additionally, built upon CodeT5, CoTran improves FEqAcc by +12.94% and +14.89%, and CompAcc by +4.30% and +8.14% for Java-to-Python and Python-to-Java translations, respectively.
+Additionally, CoTran, built on top of CodeT5, improves FEqAcc by +14.89% and CompAcc by +8.14% for Python-to-Java (resp., +12.94% and +4.30% for Java-to-Python).

 ## Files

-This repository contains the main paper (`CoTran_main.pdf`), the appendix (`CoTran_appendix.pdf`), the AVATAR-TC dataset, and all our codes.
+This repository contains the AVATAR-TC dataset and all the codes for CoTran.
 We have made a significant effort to make it easy for the user to run the code.
-This README file details the folder structure, library dependencies, and steps for running the code.
+The README file details the folder structure, library dependencies, and steps for running the code.
 The repository also includes the generated P2J and J2P translations obtained through the SoTA methods and CoTran variants.

 ## Dependencies
 The repository is developed in Python and the following versions were used: